bananamilkshake-code/level-editor/README.md

 ## Level description ##

-Level described in json format.
-It has defenition of size and placed elements.
-Each element has information about position, type and parameters values.
+Description of each level is in single file named as `<level name>.level`.
+Information is described in `json` format.
 Description example presented below.

 ```
 #!json